Pathfinders Community Theater Program:

 If you’re interested in joining, please:

-3. Complete the Medical Emergency Form and Liability Waiver (please don’t send these via email)
+Complete the Medical Emergency Form (please don’t send via email and bring to first session).

 Together we’re creating a fun, high-vibing community of talented friends.